-Faculty/Staff
+Faculty/Staff Resources

-How do Learning Communities Support Student Development?
+How do Learning Communities support student development?

 Learning Communities help students—especially those in their first year at the University—connect with peers and faculty who share common academic interests or educational experiences.
 The Association of American Colleges and Universities has identified Learning Communities as a high-impact practice for increasing retention and student satisfaction.
 UNL students in Learning Communities report a higher level of interaction with faculty, spend more time studying or preparing for class, and feel better supported by their peers, compared to students who do not participate in Learning Communities (NSSE 2010 data).